Help Us Help Others:

 We strongly recommend that families purchase newer smoke detectors which contain both photoelectric and ionization sensors.
 Fire fighters have reported showing up to house fires in which a fire was ravaging the home.
 Despite having “working” smoke detectors, no fire alarms were sounding, because the home happened to have the wrong type of alarm – a slow, smoldering fire was not detected by the ionization detectors, or vice versa.
 This is too important of a threat to your family to ignore.
 If you do not have combination detectors, you should work both types into your system.
 It is recommended you have at least 1 ionization detector, either on the main level of your house or outside the sleeping areas, with the rest being photoelectric.

-Checking the batteries in your smoke alarm
+Checking the batteries in your alarm

 • Make sure that your smoke detectors are in good working order, with good batteries.
 Make a habit of replacing the batteries in your smoke detectors twice per year.
 Most people find it easy to change their smoke detectors whenever they change their clocks.
 If not, around the holiday season and around the fourth of July make good times, as people are a little more focused on fire safety then.